-Boone & Crockett and Pope & Young recently confirmed a potential new archery World Record elk killed recently in Montana, and it’s a beast!
+Boone & Crockett and Pope & Young recently confirmed a potential new archery world-record elk killed recently in Montana, and it's a beast!

 A massive bull was recently confirmed by both the Boone & Crockett Club and the Pope & Young Club as being a potential new World Record elk.
-The animal was harvested by a resident hunter in Montana.

 Boone & Crockett's Director of Big Game Records, Justin Spring reported, "After meeting the hunter, hearing the story, and seeing the photos I knew this was a special animal and a historic moment in big game hunting and conservation.
 I immediately contacted Pope & Young."

 The Pope & Young Club is a conservation and bowhunting record keeping organization.
 Pope & Young Club Executive Director Joe Bell said,